 When your budget allows, remodeling is also a time when you can steal a bit of space from another room.
-If there is a large room next to your bathroom, consider making it a bit smaller to enlarge your bathroom or to build a large linen closet.
+If there is a large room next to your bathroom, consider making it a bit smaller to enlarge your bathroom or to build a linen closet.
 Unless doing so requires moving a load-bearing wall, you can often enlarge your bathroom fairly easily, and a little bit of extra room can go a long way.

-If you don't have enough time, money or enthusiasm to remodel your bathroom, you may have to simply play the hand with which you've been dealt.
+If you don't have enough time, money, or energy to remodel your bathroom, you may have to simply play the hand with which you've been dealt.
 When you feel like there's nowhere left to go in your bathroom, look up.
-You can always hang shelves on your walls to hold towels, a few rolls of toilet paper or your medicine bottles.
+You can always hang shelves on your walls to hold towels, a few rolls of toilet paper, or your bath and body products.

 Like all flat surfaces, shelves can admittedly get cluttered and messy.
 You can avoid this by getting creative.
-For example, Better Homes & Gardens suggests hanging decorative planters on your wall to hold various items.
-You can also use baskets, wall-mounted mail holders or any other vessel that suits your fancy.
+Consider using matching storage jars, baskets, wall-mounted mail holders, or any other vessel that suits your fancy.

 It's a good idea to keep things you use all the time handy, but go as high as you can with items you use less often.
 There's likely plenty of space for a shelf above your bathroom door that could hold infrequently used guest towels or spare tissue boxes.

 If you do have a vanity or closet in your small bathroom, make sure you're getting the most out of it.
 Install shelves so you have multiple layers of storage and consider placing a lazy Susan in the cupboard.
-This makes it easier to get to things and will help you more easily find them.
-For small items, consider installing hooks on the interior cabinet walls or inside the door so you can hang them out of the way.
+This makes it easier to find and retrieve items you use more often.
+For small products, consider installing hooks on the interior cabinet walls or inside the door so you can hang them out of the way.

 You can also install a tension rod or dowel near the top of your cabinet.
 You can then hang spray bottles from it so they're not taking up valuable space at the bottom of your vanity cabinet.
 Another excellent way to save space is to mount magnetic strips inside your cupboard or medicine cabinet door.
-Scissors, nail clippers, bobby pins and other metal items will stick to the magnet and free up some space elsewhere.
+Scissors, nail clippers, bobby pins, and other metal items will stick to the magnet and free up some space.

 Shoot for smaller packaging to save space as well.
-Do you really need a big box of Q-tips, or can you save space by standing them in a small canister?
+Do you really need a big box of Q-tips, or can you save space by standing them in a small canister or upcycled candle jar?
 Don't waste the cabinet space you do have by storing superfluous product packaging.
 If it's safe and sanitary to do so, throw out bulky packaging instead of storing it.

-If you're short on space, HGTV recommends adding a wheeled cart to your bathroom.
-You can buy a cart specifically for this purpose, but you could just as easily repurpose an old microwave or bar cart.
+If you're short on space, add a wheeled cart to your bathroom.
+You can buy a utility cart specifically for this purpose, but you could just as easily repurpose an old microwave or bar cart.
 Putting the cart on wheels lets you tuck your toiletries out of the way when you're not using them.
 You can still put it front and center, however, when you do need it closer to the shower or vanity.

 You could even roll your cart right out of the bathroom and tuck it somewhere else.
-If you have frequent guests, for instance, you could fill a cart with extra towels, soaps and other goodies and roll it into the bathroom for them.
+If you have frequent guests, for instance, you could fill a cart with extra towels, soaps, and other travel goodies and roll it into the bathroom for them.
 When they leave, you can restock and easily remove the cart until you need it again.
-This is also a great idea when hosting parties, allowing you to place extra toilet paper, feminine products and other necessities in plain view for those who need them and then whisking it all away when the party is over.
+This is also a great idea when hosting parties, allowing you to place extra toilet paper, feminine products, and other hygiene products in plain view for those who need them and then whisking it all away when the party is over.

 In this case, thinking outside the box for bathroom storage ideas means stepping outside the four walls of your bathroom.
 In many older homes, it was quite common to have a linen closet outside of the bathroom rather than inside.
-If you don't have a designated linen closet, turn a small closet into one or buy a small, free-standing cabinet and tuck it in a room near your bathroom.
-This can also serve as a great place to store extra toothpaste, toilet paper packages and first-aid supplies as well as linens.
+If you don't have a designated linen closet, turn a closet (or part of a closet) into one or buy a small, free-standing cabinet and tuck it in a room near your bathroom.
+This can also serve as a great place to store extra toothpaste, toilet paper packages, and first-aid supplies as well as linens.